MiLab-HITSZ/2023YeGIAnDe/README.md

 1. run `gen_dataset_pre.py` to get training data with the above settings.
 2. run `easyfl_shell.py` to simulate the distributed learning with 100 clients.

-### or simulating the distributed learning using customed settings (with different aggregation method and defense method):
+### or simulating the distributed learning using customized settings (with different aggregation method and defense method):

-- changing the parameters in `gen_dataset_pre.py`.
+- changing the parameters in `gen_dataset_pre.py` (for generating diffrent data distrbution).
-- changing the parameters in `easyfl_batch_run.py`.
+- changing the parameters in `easyfl_batch_run.py` (details see the script).
 - running `easyfl_shell.py`.

  # REFERENCES